 First and foremost, the mandate is supposed to make the trucking and transportation industry safer.
 The ELD mandate will force drivers to get enough rest each day.
 More rested drivers are more alert drivers.
 Because the ELD does all of the tracking and logging, the driver will also have more personal free time while not driving.

 This means no more trying to stay awake to fill out your logbook.
-The consequence to this is less drive time.
+The consequence of this is less drive time.
 Depending on the driver, this could hurt the pocketbook.

 In theory, a logistics transportation company, a fleet of trucks, or even individual drivers will benefit greatly from the ELD mandate.

-The ELD´s allows for clear and thorough record keeping for safety, technical and security specifications.
-Besides all that, the Canada ELD mandate will continually update shipping and transportation regulations in regards to new emerging technology to help the transportation industry.
-As an affect, businesses will get seamless future investments in onboard technology.
+The ELD´s allows for clear and thorough record-keeping for safety, technical and security specifications.
+Besides all that, the Canada ELD mandate will continually update shipping and transportation regulations in regard to new emerging technology to help the transportation industry.
+As an effect, businesses will get seamless future investments in onboard technology.

 Anyone required to keep records of duty status of a big/small fleet or individual operators will be required to comply.